Astral People and Handsome are thrilled to be bringing Injury Reserve back to Aussie shores once more.

 For Complex, it's their boundary-pushing, "DIY weirdness."
 For Billboard, their fashion sense and fearless honesty.
 Pigeons and Planes admires their group dynamic, calling them "one of the best new groups in hip-hop," while Mass Appeal nods to their cinematic vision.
 Anthony Fantano's interest in their ability to balance tradition with innovation is well-documented on the Needle Drop, where he published 8/10 reviews of 'Live from the Dentist Office' and last year's 'Floss'.
 The latter, a major breakthrough for the group with features from Cakes da Killa and Vic Mensa, is energetic, refined, and in Christgau's words, "the most unpretentious hip-hop you ever heard."

-Make sure you guys these guys at their string of festival shows in 2020!
+Make sure you catch these guys at their string of festival shows in 2020!